IanoNjuguna/erc-20/README.md

 * approve whether an amount of token from an account can be spent by a third-party account

-If a Smart Contract implements the following methods and events it can be called an ERC-20 Token Contract and, once deployed, it will be responsible to keep track of the created tokens on the chain.
+If a Smart Contract implements the following methods and events it can be called an ERC-20 Token Contract and, once deployed, it will be responsible to keep track of the created tokens onchain.

 https://eips.ethereum.org/EIPS/eip-20